-FISCAI 2021 EVAluati Points of evaluation 1.
-Questionnaire-based self-assessment by each director (February-March 2022) Composition: Diversity on the Board, the number and proportion of Inside and Outside directors, etc. Visibility of responsibilities and roles of the Board Meeting operation: Meeting frequency, deliberation time, agenda setting, quality of deliberation, Chairman's role, etc. Contribution: Contribution to strategy building and change of company culture, contribution to constructive discussions, utilization of Director's knowledge and experience, discussions contribution to CEO succession plan, etc. Understanding of the Company: Hitachi Group Identity, risk factors, potential challenges and opportunities.
-Three committees: Composition, responsibilities and roles, coordination with the Board, etc Supporting system for the Board: Provision of necessary information such as the Board materials, etc. 2.
-Discussions among independent directors (March 2022) Independent directors had a meeting and discussed the Board effectiveness there referring to the Board's activities in each evaluation items set out in the above 1.
-3. Discussions at the Board meeting (May 2022) The Board analyzed and evaluated its effectiveness as a whole and confirmed the policy on approaches to further enhance the Board's effectiveness based on the results of the preceding process, considering comparison to the evaluation results of the previous year and measures taken for improving its effectiveness in fiscal 2022.
+Points of evaluation

+Composition: Diversity on the Board, the number and proportion of Inside and Outside directors, etc. · Visibility of responsibilities and roles of the Board Meeting operation: Meeting frequency, deliberation time, agenda setting, quality of 1.
+Questionnaire-based deliberation, Chairman's role, etc. self-assessment by • Contribution: Contribution to strategy building and change of company culture, each director contribution to constructive discussions, utilization of Director's knowledge and (February-March experience, discussions contribution to CEO succession plan, etc. 2022) • Understanding of the Company: Hitachi Group Identity, risk factors, potential challenges and opportunities. • Three committees: Composition, responsibilities and roles, coordination with the Board, etc. • Supporting system for the Board: Provision of necessary information such as the Board materials, etc. 2.
+Discussions among • Independent directors had a meeting and discussed the Board effectiveness there independent directors referring to the Board's activities in each evaluation items set out in the above 1.
+(March 2022) The Board analyzed and evaluated its effectiveness as a whole and confirmed the policy 3.
+Discussions at the on approaches to further enhance the Board's effectiveness based on the results of the Board meeting preceding process, considering comparison to the evaluation results of the previous year (May 2022)

+and measures taken for improving its effectiveness in fiscal 2022.

+Evaluation Results and Future Initiatives

+Evaluation results

-valuation Results a nd Future Initiatives Evaluation results erall evaluation in fiscal 1 The Board assessed that Board members are diverse and make use of their knowledge and expertise to speak out, having vigorous discussions especially on matters related to business strategies such as the Mid-term Management Plan targeting the medium- to long-term growth of corporate value.
+Overall evaluation in fiscal 2021

+The Board assessed that Board members are diverse and make use of their knowledge and expertise to speak out, having vigorous discussions especially on matters related to business strategies such as the Mid-term Management Plan targeting the medium- to long-term growth of corporate value.
 The Board concluded that the effectiveness of the Board as a whole is maintained.